YMC-22/smart-filter/readme.txt

 Selecting one or more post types to display different posts in a grid = 2.7.4 =
-Added an indicator for the location of the shortcode on pages or posts
+Added an indicator for the location of the shortcode on pages or posts = 2.7.5 =
+Added linking on pages/posts for the presence of attached filters

 == Video ==
 https://www.youtube.com/watch?v=FIBNE0Ix6Vg